 Fudgy black bean brownies that satisfy your sweet tooth while keeping things healthier: no refined sugar, grain-free, and 125 calories per brownie!

 When it comes to brownies, let’s be honest: it’s all about that delicious fudgy texture!
-I am definitely a brownie fan, and you might remember a time when Sweet Peas & Saffron was filled with crazy over the top desserts (you can check out this outrageous brownie recipe for proof!)
+I am definitely a brownie fan, and you might remember a time when Sweet Peas & Saffron was filled with crazy over the top desserts.

 These days, it’s about satisfying that sweet tooth while keeping thing on the healthier side.
-And this fudgy black bean brownie recipe is CRAZY good, and was gobbled up by the whole family!
+And these black bean brownies are CRAZY good, and were gobbled up by the whole family!

 Don’t forget to pin this recipe to save it for later!